lizmat/articles/advent-2020.md

 Quite a lot of YAML in there!
 But the gist is basically clear: run the tests of this module on the latest Ubuntu / MacOS / Windows operating systems, and use the latest Raku version for that.
 It was really great to see how easy it was to automatically get Continuous Integration support for your module.

 And of course, as a module developer, you will get a notice (an email in this case) if testing of a module would fail.
-That's how yours truly found out that many modules that rely `NativeCall` calls to C-library functions that depend on POSIX semantics, will simply fail on Windows.
+That's how yours truly found out that many modules that rely on `NativeCall`-calls to C-library functions that depend on POSIX semantics, will simply fail on Windows.

 Loving the green lights
 -----------------------